As the pandemic surged through the country in 2020, many organizations had to evaluate how to continue their mission safely.

 Pan de Vida — intergenerational social services (ex. vegetable garden) in Queen Creek and East Valley areas.

-Somali American United Council of AZ — serves a variety of different refugee groups in Phoenix metro area by providing supplies to make clothing as well as masks.
+Somali American United Council of AZ — serves a variety of different refugee groups in the Phoenix area by providing supplies to make clothing as well as masks.

 West Yavapai Guidance Clinic Foundation — provides mental health services, clothing and other supplies to women and children in Prescott.